home-assistant/core/README.md

 ```

 **/api/states - GET**<br>
-Returns a dict with as keys the entity_ids and as value the state.
+Returns an array of state objects.
+Each state has the following attributes: entity_id, state, last_changed and attributes.

 ```json
 [